 “I was horrified to hear you say that authors should make money their measure of success.
 The very reason I write is to escape all that.
 I get quite enough of it everywhere else in my life, thank you very much.
 My boss, my wife, my bank.
 It’s not what I expect from my authors’ group.
 Or, Orna, to be frank, from you.
 I’m very disappointed.”

 There were less polite messages and it’s interesting to me that so many of those negative responses were private.
 I’ve given them all consideration, but I stand by the comment, which was made in the context of our AskALLi Advanced Salon.
-That monthly salon is aimed at authors who want to sell more books and reach more readers and be better publishers.
-When surveying success in such publishing endeavors, I believe income is the best measure we have.
+That monthly salon is aimed at author-publishers who want to sell more books and reach more readers.
+In short, to be better publishers.
+When surveying success in our publishing endeavors, I believe income is the best measure we have.

 Indie authors are creative entrepreneurs (CEs) who, by definition, always have to balance profit with passion, creativity with commerce.
 It’s not either-or, it’s both.